brymck/dotvim/README.md

 Note: This requires Vista or a more recent version of Windows (for `mklink`), and you must open the command prompt as an administrator (right-click > Run as administrator...).
-Also, some `git` commands in Windows have a nasty habit of causing the command prompt to "eat" subsequent pasted commands, so this needs to be run in three parts.
+Also, some `git` commands in Windows have a nasty habit of causing the command prompt to "eat" subsequent pasted commands, so probably needs to be run in three parts.

-First run

     cd "%UserProfile%"
     rmdir vimfiles /S /Q